I-Dont-Remember/site/content/about.md

 showrelated = false
 +++

-Software engineer by day at Large Corp 🏛, and [all sorts of stuff by night](https://facadeproject.com) since I can’t sit still.
+Software engineer by day at Large Corp 🏛, and [all sorts of stuff by night - notary, reluctant runner, ordained, ....](#-professional-dabbler) since I can’t sit still.
 I’ve attempted to build a number of different SaaS products before realizing creating content is just as, if not more, fun than writing code you have to maintain 🤓.
 I’ve worn a lot of hats, from founder, developer, writer, podcaster, open source contributor, and more.
 Investigating a growing interest in writing, Developer & User Experience, No-code, entrepreneurship, and cyber security.

 If you'd like to reach out for whatever reason, easiest place to reach me is through [Twitter](https://twitter.com/maybekq) or [LinkedIn](https://linkedin.com/in/quinnkevinp).

 {{< bootstrap-panel title="😊 Personality" >}}
 If you are curious what it's like to work with me, I have been described as:

 - _having Golden Retriever energy_
 - [_Phil Dunphy approach to life_](https://modernfamily.fandom.com/wiki/Phil_Dunphy)
 - [Playing Sean Paul's _"Get Busy"_ on a recorder?](/recorder-escapades/)